 INSTRUCTOR APPROVAL: Dr. Kevin Villegas

-HA 1092-01 Directed Chapel Study with University Chaplain
+CHA 1092-01 Directed Chapel Study with University Chaplain

 To arrange for Directed Chapel Study experience, students will take initiative to meet with University Chaplain, Dr. Burt Burleson, to determine what will be the discussing weekly with a chaplain, researching and writing a paper, meeting weekly with a minister for discipleship, taking part in a spiritual direction group, doing mission work and writing a significant reflection paper.